Key Indicators

 Accessibility:

 Every attempt has been made to enable the data visualizations accessible for keyboard navigation and screen readers.
 Tableau provides specific keyboard navigation instructions on their website.
-If you have a disability and need assistance with the information on this page, use the COVID-19 contact form to submit your access questions or call the COVID-19 call line at 415-473-7191 (711 for CA Relay).
+If you have a disability and need assistance with the information on this page, use the COVID-19 contact form to submit your access questions or call the state COVID-19 CA Hotline (833) 422-4255.